Group 20 Rugby League

 Group 20 is a rugby league competition in the region of Griffith, New South Wales, Australia.
-The competition is played in five grades, with these being Under 16s, Under 18s, Women's League-Tag, Reserve Grade and First Grade.
+The competition is played in six grades, with these being Under 16s, Under 18s, Women's League-Tag, Women's Tackle, Reserve Grade and First Grade.

 Currently, a home and away season consisting of eighteen rounds is played.
 The best five teams then play-off according to the McIntyre system, culminating in the Group 20 Grand Final, which is traditionally held at E.W.
 Moore Oval in Griffith, currently known as Solar Mad Stadium for sponsorship purposes.

-The defending premiers are the Leeton Greenies, who won their seventh title in 2022 after finishing the regular season in second place.
+The defending premiers are the Darlington Point Coleambally Roosters, who won their 7th title in 2025 after finishing the regular season in second place.